Flirthaus

 // phase-3: automate the money

-// from beautiful mess to simple CLI
+// from beautiful N8N mess to simple CLI — agents can call any part of it

 // phase-4: content & growth

-The content pipeline: Remotion templates + OpenRouter to generate marketing content, pushed to Telegram channels.
-The plan is an agent that's helpful in community channels, builds trust, then drives traffic to our channel and schedules calls.
+By now I had streamlined operations, made the business data-centric, automated invoicing and payroll, and built a hype bot.
+Time for growth.
+Remotion templates + OpenRouter generate marketing content, pushed to Telegram channels.
+The plan is an agent that builds trust in community channels, then drives traffic and schedules calls.

 // Remotion templates + OpenRouter content generation